Have more emotionally intelligent team meetings with Spill's pre-meeting mood survey tool.

 But as the researchers continued to watch the teams, they noticed a pattern.
 There were two behaviours that all the 'good' teams shared in terms of how teammates treated each other:

 Spill makes team meetings more emotionally intelligent by asking everyone to share their mood before joining.

-How to develop equal distribution of turn-taking
+How to develop an equal distribution of conversation in a virtual meeting

 Instead of trying to measure the distribution of conversational turn-taking objectively — which would require a lot of time with stopwatches, and would also perhaps infringe privacy rights — it's best to ask team leads (anonymously, if necessary) to subjectively score how equal they believe it to be.
 Use a scale where 10 is everyone in the group speaking for exactly the same amount of time and 1 is one person speaking 100% of the time.
 They should include themselves when they give a score for the team.
-This score can be re-assessed every quarter or so, to give an idea of whether it's improving.
+This score can be reassessed every quarter or so, to give an idea of whether it's improving.

 Some of the initiatives below can help to improve conversational turn-taking: